- Home

 The most common causes of hearing loss are noise exposure, the aging process, and hereditary factors.
 Injury, ear infection, and diseases of the ear can also cause hearing loss.

 Hearing loss can occur in the outer and middle ear, the inner ear, or in both places at once.
-These kinds of hearing loss are referred to conductive, sensorineural and mixed hearing loss respectively.
+These kinds of hearing loss are referred to conductive, mixed, or sensorineural hearing loss respectively.
 How much hearing loss is present is referred to as the degree of hearing loss.
-The degree of hearing loss is based on the decibel level an individual can hear and the classification categories are mild, moderate, moderately severe, severe and profound.
+The degree of hearing loss is based on the decibel level an individual can hear.
+Your degree of hearing can be normal, mild, moderate, moderately severe, severe and/or profound.
+Degree of hearing loss can differ between each ear.

 Request an Appointment